What is an accounting voucher?

 Every accountant needs to create a voucher when an invoice is received from a supplier and payment has been done for that invoice.
 These vouchers are basically attached with the supporting documents related to any payment and added to the respective ledger file.

 Moreover, accounting vouchers are a source document and proof of transactions that take place in a business.
-Later, when auditing happens every year, these vouchers in accounting play a very essential role.
+Later, these vouchers play an important role during the audit process every yea.
 It acts as audit evidence for external auditors.
-It also helps the business owner to understand every transaction of the company.
+It also helps the business owner to keep track & control transactions of the company.

 How to prepare an accounting voucher

 An accountant has to prepare accounting vouchers for a company.
 The accountant uses the source document to prepare the vouchers.
-The source documents are any proof that is related to a business transaction.
-Such documents comprise cash memos, bills, bank deposit slips, receipts, chequebook counterfoils, challans, and other information which depicts the happening of any kind of transaction in an organization.
+The source documents are the papers related to a business transaction.
+Such documents comprise cash memos, bills, bank deposit slips, receipts, chequebook counterfoils, challans, and other information which proves the existence of a transaction in an organisation.
 Almost all the vouchers in accounting will have the same details.
 A voucher usually includes the following details.

 - Serial number of voucher